 We have a supply of Ziploc bags with a blank label.
 Each student gets one on the first day of school where we put all of our little supplies like pencils and erasers.
 Students write their names on the bags and we store these in a box in our back storage room.

 We pull out the box occasionally so everyone can stock up.
 Our big supplies (papers, binders, report folders) go in a separate box until we’re ready to use them.
 We usually sort these out a few days into school when we start to use them.

-A story for you: a few years back we had a new teacher join our staff.
+A few years back we had a new teacher join our staff.
 She was new to elementary school despite having taught junior high and high school previously.
 She allowed all her students to keep all their supplies.
-By the second week of school some of her students had already lost everything they owned and she was at a loss as to why.
+By the second week of school, some of her students had already lost everything they owned and she was at a loss as to why.
 This is why you need a plan.
 There were paper airplanes everywhere!

-Students need to be taught how to look after their materials in a caring and not to judgmental way.
-Don’t berate students, but help them learn to care for their supplies.
+Students need to be taught how to look after their materials in a caring and non-judgmental way.
+Don’t berate students.
+Help them learn to care for their supplies.

 Some teachers prefer to have communal supplies.
 As a student I hated that I would look after my belongings and then little Johnny who pretty much ate them got to use my things because I needed to share.

 It caused me so much anxiety as a child that I vowed never to do that to my students.